MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Linux.md

 ## MKL

 The default CNTK math library is the [Intel Math Kernel Library (Intel MKL)](https://software.intel.com/en-us/intel-mkl/).
-CNTK supports using the Intel MKL via a custom library version [MKLML](https://github.com/01org/mkl-dnn/releases).
+CNTK supports using the Intel MKL via a custom library version [MKLML](https://github.com/01org/mkl-dnn/releases), as well as MKL-DNN in this repo

-Installing the MKLML library:
+Installing the MKL-DNN and MKLML library:

 * Create a directory on your machine to hold MKLML, e.g.: